ansatzcapital/leda/README.md

 ## Testing

-See the `requirements-bundle*.txt` for version bundles that we currently test manually.
+See the `requirements-bundle*.txt` for version bundles that we currently test systematically.

-The most important next task for leda development would be to (1) automate testing generating reports (reports may contain many random strs that don't affect the output but make it impossible to do a simple `diff`), and (2) expand the number of bundles being tested (especially to the newer versions).

-(All of these bundles will be tested against Linux/macOS/Windows and various python versions.)

 ## Known Issues

-- Not all widget states of `matplotlib` update when using `panel` static interact mode: https://github.com/holoviz/panel/issues/1222
+- There are multiple issues using `matplotlib` with `panel`, including:
+  - The last widget output is not different from the penultimate one: https://github.com/holoviz/panel/issues/1222
+  - All the widget outputs show up sequentially, instead of being hidden until chosen.
+This seems to be a known issue per the [`panel` FAQ](https://panel.holoviz.org/FAQ.html); however, using the example fix provided does not work.